Battle of Banjarmasin: Land Drive Unit

 Two days earlier, ter Poorten had commissioned Doup as a lieutenant-colonel and appointed him as Halkema's successor, citing the latter's health status (rheumatism) and mental imbalance.
 Doup left Surabaya on 8 February, but as his plane reached the coast of Borneo at 01:00, he saw large fires on the mouth of Barito River, where Banjarmasin would be.
 As the radio operator failed to make contact with the ground, the pilot, Lt.
 J.A.J.
-Oonincx refused to land; the failure to make contact is due to the destruction of the radio station at Oelin Airfield.
+Oonincx refused to land; the failure to make contact was due to the destruction of the radio station at Oelin Airfield.
 Doup eventually returned to Surabaya.
 After sending out the destruction orders, Halkema and a few staff officers drove to Oelin Airfield to hand over command to his successor.
 At the airfield, he saw a plane that circled above the airfield several times before leaving without making a landing attempt.

 As Halkema drove to Oelin, part of his staff had begun to embark on the ships Irene and Otto.
-Both ships were directed to steam towards Schans van Tuyl (junction of the Martapoera (Martapura) and Barito River), where they will await further instructions there.
-In the meantime, Banjarmasin's harbormaster ordered a steamboat to head to Takisoeng (Takisung), a coastal town south of Banjarmasin, where it would be made available for Halkema's disposal.
+Both ships were directed to steam towards Schans van Tuyl (junction of the Martapoera (Martapura) and Barito River), where they will await further instructions.
+In the meantime, Banjarmasin's harbormaster ordered a steamboat to head to Takisoeng (Takisung), a coastal town south of Banjarmasin, where it would be at Halkema's disposal.
 From Schans van Tuyl, Irene and Otto eventually headed towards Java, taking Dutch refugees from Banjarmasin and part of Halkema's staff with them.

 After seeing Doup's plane left, Halkema drove in the direction of Takisoeng, where he arrived on the mouth of Barito River on 9 February.
 In the evening, a Borsumij (Borneo Sumatera Maatschappij; Borneo Sumatera Company) ship appeared with the rest of the staff that didn't embark on the Irene and Otto.
 After boarding Halkema, the ship then received a telegram from Bandung, ordering them to head west to Kotawaringin and wait for further instructions there.